17 Best Christmas Brunch Recipes

-Hosting brunch and have some vegan guests?
+Do you have vegan family members?
 Whip up this plant-based recipe.
 These vegan breakfast burritos are stuffed with scrambled tofu and loads of roasted veggies, plus avocado.
 They're smoky and flavorful, and you can make a big batch of them and freeze the leftovers.

 Herb and Cheese Popovers